After being nabbed for murdering a 20-yr-old, the arrested accused led cops to the location of the victim's body in Sanjay Gandhi National Park

 Ansar Pirjade, senior police inspector from Dahisar (East) police station, said that the Nisars wanted to exact revenge on Jalawadia for an incident that happened three years ago (see box).
 Co-accused Nitin and sister Yogini approached their brother-in-law Ghar, and asked him to help them bump off Jalawadia.
 Ghar then approached Sunil Bhanushali (22) a driver, who helped them find a contract killer Raju Kaliya.
 Yogini paid him Rs 50,000 and asked him to click a photograph of the victim after he was killed, so they could be sure that he was dead.

-Jalawadia, a resident of Anand Nagar in Dahisar (E), was murdered over a family feud that occurred three years ago during the wedding of Jalawadia's brother Bhavesh in Saurashtra.
+For vengeance Jalawadia, a resident of Anand Nagar in Dahisar (E), was murdered over a family feud that occurred three years ago during the wedding of Jalawadia's brother Bhavesh in Saurashtra.

 During the ceremony, Jalawadia's distant relative Bharat Nisar fell into a well and died.
 The Jalawadias registered a case of accidental death, but Nisar's family suspected foul play.
 In order to exact revenge, they hired contract killers to get rid of him.